Announcement

 Can I Get a Tactile Braille Version?

 The first milestone of the Braille Dictionary Project was to get an accurate and checked version of the existing document that I put together for myself.
 The “Visual Printed” portion is completed and ready for review.
 I am sending it out to the various Veteran’s Administration Blind Rehabilitation Centers and I am looking forward to getting feedback from them and the Veteran’s themselves.
-The next step is to create a Braille overlay so that it is also tactile for Braille.
+In the final iteration the Braille Dictionary becomes tactile.
 This can be printed separately or “on top” of the printed visual.
 I am currently working on this.
-Then, the third step is to get grants to get the Dictionary, with additions and corrections printed and distributed.
+Once completed we need to get a copy to all Vets who need it.
+The printing and distribution will be the final stages and fundraising will be involved to accomplish those goals.

 Is it really FREE?